Keibert Ruiz Player Props: Nationals vs. Cubs

 Keibert Ruiz At The Plate

-- He has gone deep in two of 23 games played this year, and in 2% of his plate appearances.
+- He has homered in two of 24 games played this year, and in 1.9% of his plate appearances.

-- In eight games this season, Ruiz has picked up an RBI, with more than one RBI once.
+- Ruiz has driven in a run in eight games this season (33.3%), including one multiple-RBI game.

-- He has scored in six of 23 games so far this season.
+- He has scored in six of 24 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.